syncfusion-content/winui-docs/winui/radialgauge/needle-pointer.md

 **Tail length in factor**

-The `TailLengthUnit` is set to factor, then the factor value will be set to the `TailLength`.
+If the `TailLengthUnit` is set as factor, then the provided factor value in the tail length will be multiplied with the axis radius.
 The factor value ranges from 0 to 1.
 For example, if the tail length is set to 0.5, the half of the radius value of axis to tail length.

 {% tabs %}